An intellectual property (IP) disclaimer is a statement that explains who owns your original content and how others may use, share, or reproduce it.

 Simply fill in the blank sections with information about your business and list and name all materials and content to which the disclaimer applies.

-You can then choose how you want to download and add or embed it to your website.
+You can then choose how you want to download and add it to your website, or embed it.

 DIY

-While there are no strict legal requirements for the contents of your intellectual property disclaimer, there are elements that you should consider including.
+While there are no strict legal requirements for the contents of your intellectual property disclaimer, there are elements that you should consider including, such as the following:

 These steps are a great place to start when drafting your intellectual property disclaimer and will help ensure you don’t accidentally leave out any vital information.